History of vegetarianism: China

-The religions of Chinese Buddhism and Taoism require that monks and nuns eat an egg free, onion free vegetarian diet.
-Since abbeys were usually self-sufficient, in practice, this meant they ate a vegan diet.
-Many religious orders also avoid hurting plant life by avoiding root vegetables.
-This is not just seen as an ascetic practice, but Chinese spirituality generally believes that animals have immortal souls, and that a diet of mostly grain is the healthiest for humans.
+The religions of Chinese Buddhism and Taoism require monks and nuns to follow a vegetarian diet free of eggs and onions.
+Since abbeys were often self-sufficient, this effectively meant they adhered to a vegan diet.
+Many religious orders also avoid harming plant life by not eating root vegetables.
+This practice is not merely ascetic but reflects the belief in Chinese spirituality that animals possess immortal souls, and that a grain-based diet is the healthiest for humans.

-In Chinese folk religions, as well as the aforementioned faiths, people often eat vegan on the 1st and 15th of the month, as well as the eve of Chinese New Year.
-Some nonreligious people do this as well.
-This is similar to the Christian practice of lent and not eating meat on Friday.
-The percentage of people permanently being pure vegetarian is about the same as the modern English-speaking world, but this percentage has not really changed for a very long time.
-Many people eat vegan for a certain amount of time in order to make up for the belief that they have sinned.
+In Chinese folk religions, as well as the aforementioned faiths, people often eat vegan on the 1st and 15th of the month, and on the eve of Chinese New Year.
+Some non-religious people follow this practice too, similar to the Christian observance of Lent and abstaining from meat on Fridays.
+While the percentage of people who are permanently vegetarian in China is similar to that in the modern English-speaking world, this proportion has remained relatively unchanged for a long time.
+Many people adopt a vegan diet temporarily, believing it helps atone for sins.

-Foods like seitan, tofu skin, meat alternatives made from seaweeds, root vegetable starch, and tofu originate in China and became popularized because so many people periodically abstain from meat.
-In China, one can find an eggless vegetarian substitute for items ranging from seafood to ham.
-Also, the Thai (เจ) and Vietnamese (chay) terms for vegetarianism originate from the Chinese term for a lenten diet.
+Foods like seitan, tofu skin, and meat alternatives made from seaweed, root vegetable starch, and tofu all originated in China, becoming popular due to the periodic abstention from meat.
+In China, it's possible to find vegetarian substitutes for everything from seafood to ham, all prepared without eggs.
+The Thai (เจ) and Vietnamese (chay) terms for vegetarianism also originate from the Chinese term for a lenten diet.